|Port Austin Reef, MI|

 A two-story, redbrick duplex was built for the lighthouse keepers at the site acquired in 1875 for a land-based lighthouse.
 The dwelling was finished in July 1878, along with the offshore crib.
 The impressive crib foundation was topped by a simple, square, pyramidal, open-framework tower whose light was situated fifty-seven feet above the pier and eighty feet above the lake.
 A fourth-order Henry-Lepaute lens was used to produce a fixed white light for one minute followed by five red flashes, spaced by twelve seconds.
-The lens was made up of five panels: two clear panels that each covered ninety degrees, and five flash panels on the opposite side of the lens, each covering thirty-six degrees.
-The light was displayed for the first time on the night of September 15, 1878, by Keeper Charles Kimball, who had been serving as first assistant at Pointe aux Barques Lighthouse.
-Assisting Kimball were his brother Alonzo and Aron G. Peer.
+The lens was made up of seven panels: two clear panels that each covered ninety degrees, and five flash panels on the opposite side of the lens, each covering thirty-six degrees.
+The light was displayed for the first time on the night of September 15, 1878, by Keeper Charles Kimball.
+Assisting Kimball were his brother Alonzo and Aaron G. Peer.
 The total cost for the lighthouse was $80,923.

 Two wood-frame buildings were erected on the pier in 1882 to house duplicate first-class steam sirens.
 Water to run the steam fog signals had to be pumped up from Lake Huron, and in 1887 a new force-pump was put in place for this purpose.
 In 1888, the method of supplying water to the fog signals was improved by installing a large wooden tank in each signal house and using a steam injector to pump water into it.
 Ten-inch steam whistles took the place of the sirens on June 30, 1894.